Feral horse: Asia

-The only truly wild horses in existence today are Przewalski's horse native to the steppes of central Asia.
+The only truly wild horses in existence today are Przewalski's horses, native to the steppes of central Asia.

-A modern wild horse population (janghali ghura) is found in the Dibru-Saikhowa National Park and Biosphere reserve of Assam, in north-east India, and is a herd of about 79 horses descended from animals that escaped army camps during World War II.
+A modern feral horse population (janghali ghura) is found in the Dibru-Saikhowa National Park and Biosphere reserve of Assam, in north-east India, and is a herd of about 79 horses descended from animals that escaped army camps during World War II.
 In Ashuradeh Island in Iran, feral horses can also be found.
-It is said that the wild horses of the Miankaleh Wildlife Refuge are the descendants of Russian domestic horses that remained on the island after its occupation by Russia in 1837.
+Further, it is said that the wild horses of the Miankaleh Wildlife Refuge are the descendants of Russian domestic horses that remained on the peninsula after its occupation by Russia in 1837.

 Europe

 In Portugal, a population of free-ranging horses, known as garrano, lives in the northern mountain chains.
 These horses are also present in Galicia, where they have a long history with the local populations embodied in the Rapa das Bestas rituals.

 In County Kerry, Ireland, wild bog ponies have been known since at least the 1300s.

 More than 700 feral wild horses live in the foothills of Cincar Mountain, between Livno and Kupres, Bosnia and Herzegovina, in an area of roughly 145 km2.
 These animals, which descend from horses set free by their owners in the 1950s, enjoy a protected status since 2010.

 In Sardinia lives the Giara Horse, a wild variety that inhabits the Giara di Gesturi, a basaltic plateau in the southern central part of the island.
 The population is composed by about 700 horses.